 When things get overwhelming, Tonge likes to look at the big picture.
 “I often have several set goals on the go, from small, simple, achievable things right through to grand career-spanning hopes and dreams.
 It can feel overwhelming when they’re all swirling around fighting for priority.

 “I’m learning to tame and quiet some of those voices and remember that a career is hopefully a long time(!) and it’s ok to let the bigger ones simmer in the background until their time is right to surface.
-I also think mulling things over for a while helps you realise which ideas really are worth holding onto – and which were just fool’s gold.”
+I also think mulling things over for a while helps you realize which ideas really are worth holding onto – and which were just fool’s gold.”

 It’s easy to feel overwhelmed when trying to do too much, too fast.
 Time takes time!
 You can’t expect to achieve your goal in one fell swoop.
 Faddoul recommends breaking down daunting tasks into bite-size ones.
 Any objective is made of many, many smaller steps.
 Make sure you account for each of those in your plan.
 Bite-size goals make for big achievements.